TestOrgForGitSec/syftgo/README.md

 # Kothak

-Kothak is a repository design project for Go.
+Kothak is a repository design project for Go. test

 > Please fell free to critize my ideas and writings.
 I am using this repo to validate my ideas and learn how to write technical topics.